drduh/macOS-Security-and-Privacy-Guide/README.md

 Use `dnscrypt` to encrypt all going DNS traffic to your provider of choice.

-Install with `brew install dnscrypt-proxy`
+Install with `brew install dnscrypt-proxy`, or if you prefer a GUI, see [alterstep/dnscrypt-osxclient](https://github.com/alterstep/dnscrypt-osxclient)

 Install the program